Bake a batch of these lemon infused Lemon Chess Bars as a handheld sweet for picnics, brunch, tea time or holiday baking

-Chess bars in every flavor you can imagine have been rotating through Southern kitchens for years, my kitchen included.
+Chess bars in every flavor you can imagine, have been rotating through Southern kitchens for years, my kitchen included.
 These light custard filled Lemon Chiffon Chess Bars are a recent addition.
-Also known as gooey butter cake.
+Chess bars are also known as gooey butter cake.
 How do you make chess bars?
-They begin with a cake mix that’s mixed with egg and butter and pressed into a rectangular pan.
+They begin with a cake mix that's mixed with egg and butter and pressed into a rectangular pan.
 Topped with a lush lemon filling made with cream cheese, powdered sugar, lemon juice and lemon zest, melted butter and eggs.
 The only thing left to do is to bake them until golden and very slightly set.
-After cooling a simple dusting of powdered sugar on top and they’re ready to serve.
+After cooling a simple dusting of powdered sugar on top and they're ready to serve.